berkley4/ungoogled-chromium-debian/.github/README.md

 - - - -

-___Google Translate___
+___Google Lens/Google Translate/WebGPU___

-To enable, you just need to edit /etc/chromium.d/google-translate and uncomment the line containing the '--translate-script-url' runtime switch.
+To enable, you just need to edit the respective flag files :-

-To build with everything enabled (no need to edit the above flag file), pass TRANSLATE=2 to the configure script :-
+/etc/chromium.d/google-lens: '--enable-lens-standalone' (and optionally '--enable-lens-image-translate') /etc/chromium.d/google-translate: '--translate-script-url' /etc/chromium.d/gpu: '--enable-unsafe-webgpu'

-TRANSLATE=2 ./debian/configure.sh
+To build with everything enabled (no need to edit the above flag file), set the repective configuration variables to a value of 2.
+For example :-

-To build with translate disabled, include TRANSLATE=0 in your configure variables :-
+LENS=2 TRANSLATE=2 WEBGPU=2 ./debian/configure.sh

-TRANSLATE=0 ./debian/configure.sh
+Likewise, use zero instead of 2 to disable.